 Psychology is one of the most exciting and rapidly growing fields on college campuses across the country.
 At Wofford, majors in psychology participate in research opportunities both on and off campus and are offered the chance to complete an interdisciplinary program in neuroscience.
-The Wofford Department of Psychology is a close-knit group, sponsoring the Psychology Kingdom, faculty-student tailgates, an annual chili cook-off and other events.
+The Wofford Department of Psychology is a close-knit group, sponsoring social events, academic speakers and service opportunities.

 Business management